jlr7245/castleadventure/proposal.md

 #### Level 3
 - Exact, complete duplicate of original game

-#### Level 4 _Pie in the Sky_
+#### Level 4 _Castle's Sky_
-- Generative version of the game - rooms are created on the fly without being specifically defined
+- Generative version of the game - rooms are created on the fly without being specifically defined.
+Sort of like a very low-level version of No Man's Sky.